 I arrived at my Narin – Portnoo overnight stay late afternoon.
 I even managed to make last orders in the on-site cafe and boy did I make the right decision ordering Surf and Turf which was the most tasteful I have ever had.
 Excellent.

 Having arrived early and eaten I had a short while to relax before walking straight from the camper van onto the adjacent beach hoping for a west coast sunset and I wasn’t let down.

 Tramore Strand Blue Flag beach is a sandy beach set in a cove with welcome protection from Dunmore Head.
 The beach is backed by an extensive sand dune system and the coastal area here is a designated a Natural Heritage Area exhibiting a highly diverse range of both coastal and terrestrial habitats.

-Off early the following morning for my final day in Donegal arriving at Sliabh Liag, sometimes Slieve League or Slieve Liag, a mountain on the Atlantic coast.
-At almost 2000 ft, it has some of the highest sea cliffs on the island of Ireland.
+Off early the following morning for my final day in Donegal arriving at Sliabh Liag, sometimes Slieve League, a mountain on the Atlantic coast.
+At almost 2000 ft, it has some of the highest sea cliffs on the island of Ireland and is the tallest sea cliffs in Europe.
 Although less famous than the Cliffs of Moher in County Clare, Slieve League’s cliffs reach almost three times higher.

 On arrival, I was surprised to find a rather large car park with full facilities which thankfully was almost empty.
 I noticed that the road up to the cliffs had a barrier on so I assumed that you had to walk from there and set off.
 Some sections were quite steep so has I slowly walked further up cars and then a small coach passed me by which I thought was strange.
 Arriving at the top I was surprised to find that that there was a small car park so I could have driven up.
 Not worry I am sure it was better for me than driving.